-We represent semi-structured data using ordered labelled trees.
-The formal definition is given in Figure 3 (we use italic bold letters for arbitrary terms, which can contain variables (such as T), and plain italic letters for closed terms (such as T)).
+We represent semi-structured data using ordered labelled trees.6 The formal definition is given in Figure 3 (we use italic bold letters for arbitrary terms, which can contain variables (such as T), and plain italic letters for closed terms (such as T)).

 Trees and data.
-We represent a tree as a $\emptyset$ -terminated list of branches $E_1 \mid \ldots \mid E_n \mid \emptyset$ (abbreviated with $E_1 \mid \ldots \mid E_n$ ) which start from the root.
-Each branch $E_i$ has the form a[V] and denotes an edge labelled a leading to a node containing the data V. A data item can be a subtree T, a pointer p@l referencing the data selected at location l by query p (described below), or a script
+We represent a tree as a \varnothing -terminated list of branches $E_1 \sqcup \ldots \sqcup E_n \sqcup \varnothing$ (abbreviated with $E_1 \sqcup \ldots \sqcup E_n$) which start from the root.
+Each branch E_i has the form a[V] and denotes an edge labelled a leading to a node containing the data V. A data item can be a subtree T, a pointer p@l referencing the data selected at location l by query p (described below), or a script

-$^{6}$ A hypothetical encoding of trees into processes, which could be interesting in itself, would introduce unnecessary complexity, making it hard to reason directly on trees like we can do, thanks to our direct representation, in the equivalences of Chapter 3.
+6A hypothetical encoding of trees into processes, which could be interesting in itself, would introduce unnecessary complexity, making it hard to reason directly on trees like we can do, thanks to our direct representation, in the equivalences of Chapter 3.